cludden/transformalizer/README.md

 ---

-### data.type(params) => String
+### data.type(params) => String <small>optional</small>

 A function that should return the type of the resource being processed.
-If this returns a type other than the schema type, the other schema will be used in place of the current schema.
+If this is not provided, the name of the schema will be used as the resource type.

 ###### Parameters
 | Name | Type | Description |